0x0geek/Aave-Compound/README.md

 The application uses the aave interface ILending and the CTokenInterface from compound which allows to deposit and withdraw funds, and also to get the live supply & borrow apys from the aave and compound protocol respectively.

 The YieldMaximizer smart contract allows a user to create it's own crypto asset manager on top of the AAVE and Compound protocols, it uses the IERC20 interfaces so the contract can support all ERC20 tokens.
-When a user deposit an amount of given ERC20 the contract aiutomatically checks the highest apy and move the funds to it.
+When a user deposit an amount of given ERC20 the contract aiutomatically checks the protocol with the highest deposit apy and move the funds to it.

 YieldMaximizer has the following functionnalities: